Biography of Mark Robison

 - University of Nebraska-Lincoln, 2008-Ph.D. in English

-As head of UC Drama, I produce and direct play productions and provide support to student drama productions.
+As division chair, I sign documents--this makes many people happy and occasionally makes someone sad.
 I co-lead Something Else Sabbath School class at College View SDA church.

 I began my teaching career as an instructor of English and history at El Dorado Junior Academy in Placerville, CA in 1977.
 In 1984 I joined the faculty of Columbia Adventist Academy in Battle Ground, WA and taught English there for twelve years.
 In 1996 I moved to Lincoln to teach in the Division of Humanities here at Union College.